25 Thanksgiving Games For Bored Kids & Active Adults

 Using frosting, sprinkles, and candy corn, have your relatives decorate their own turkeys.

-For added fun, enter the turkeys into a beauty pageant- Losers get eaten first!
+For fun, enter the turkeys into a beauty pageant- Losers get eaten first!

 Six outlines of turkey birds